magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/client-side-caching/index.md

 title: Client-side caching
 ---

-Client-to-server communication is slow and expensive.
+Client-server communication is slow and expensive.
 Performance is an important feature for any Progressive Web Application(PWA), so requests to the server should be minimized.